-The essay written by Tamzin for Drawing in Space was based on interviews with the Northumbrian-based artist and explores how Peter developed the practice of calligraphic glass by engraving complex letter-textures, to highly sculptural effect.
+The text, which is based on interviews with the Northumbrian-based artist, explores how Peter developed the practice of calligraphic glass by engraving complex letter-textures, to highly sculptural effect.
 Peter’s meditative and poetic approach to his work has evolved over 25 years and the book considers how he has unified two distinct elements: letterform and abstraction.

 Tamzin was subsequently commissioned to write a long-form essay about Peter’s work for the US fine art publication Letter Arts Review Vol.30.
 As she writes: ‘Despite his secluded existence, the artist is a wonderful companion, the clarity of his conversation as lucid and precise as his glass: witty, exacting and always thought provoking.’

 Peter’s work is held by the V&A, London and the National Museum of Scotland.
 He was commissioned by Julia Darling to design and carve the headstone for her resting place in Newcastle upon Tyne.